 Many hosting providers offer optimized hosting which has built-in capabilities for server-side caching.
 These providers optimized their servers on core levels which is more effective than using any WordPress plugin.

 An example of this can be seen at Cloudways which is a managed WordPress cloud hosting.
 Their stack is well equipped with an advanced caching mechanism that produces faster websites.
 Let’s examine what tools they have implemented for caching and what functionalities they perform.

-This is a very fast web server which is famous for reverse proxying, caching and load balancing.
+This is a very fast webserver that is famous for reverse proxying, caching and load balancing.
 Nginx is being used by the majority of high traffic sites as it can handle a large number of concurrent users.
 It’s a lightweight high performing web server built to handle thousands of connections.

-This is a dataset server which is used to store high-level data types such as: strings, hashes, lists, sets, and bitmaps etc. This is implemented to cater high volume of read and write operations.
+This is a dataset server that is used to store high-level data types such as strings, hashes, lists, sets, and bitmaps, etc. This is implemented to cater high volume of read and write operations.

-Memcached deals in caching data and objects in RAM to deliver fast data without connecting to an external data source or API everytime user makes a request.
+Memcached deals in caching data and objects in RAM to deliver fast data without connecting to an external data source or API every time the user makes a request.